jsenv/core/packages/related/test/docs/comparison_jest.md

 - [Executing tests](#executing-tests)
 - [Writing tests](#writing-tests)

-The goal is not to say one is better than ther other.
-It is to help the reader make his own opinion about `@jsenv/test`.
-It can also be used to migrate from jest to jsenv.
-Or the other way around.
+The goal is not to say which one is better.
+The goal is to help the reader make his own opinion about `@jsenv/test`.
+This documentation can also be used to migrate from jest to jsenv, or the other way around.

-The [conclusion](#conclusion) highlights the best parts of the approach taken by `@jsenv/tests`.
+Finally the [conclusion](#conclusion) highlights the best parts of the approach taken by `@jsenv/test`.

 # Executing tests

 ## Configuring runtime

-_Jest:_
+### Jest

 Jest execute test file inside:

 - a child process (default)
 - a worker thread

-_@jsenv/test_:
+### @jsenv/test

 Jsenv execute test file inside: